MSN-LINC Courses Offered

 This course will develop knowledge and skills used by nurse leaders for effective financial management in health care systems.
 Topics will include reimbursement systems, coding and payment mechanisms, ethics and legalities of contracting, governmental regulations, budget development, and marketing and interprofessional collaboration around budget and finance.

-NURS 772 Practicum II Leadership and Management in Health Systems (3 cr)
+NURS 772 Practicum II: Leadership Practices - Change, Culture, and Communication in Health Systems (2 cr)

-The course will provide a structured experience for exploration of nursing leadership and management roles in healthcare systems and development of an evidence-based capstone project.
-Emphasis will be placed on information systems, financial reimbursement models, disaster/crisis management plans and organizational culture.
+This course will provide a structured experience for exploration of nursing leadership and management roles in health care systems.
+Emphasis will be placed on change management, use of information systems, financial reimbursement models, exploration of organizational culture and the development of professional communication skills.
+Required MSN practicum hours will be satisfactorily completed.

 NURS 785 Environmental Sustainability in Health Systems (2 cr)